G1OJS/SARK100-Firmware/pages/V02 overview.md

  4. Added power (mV & dBm) display to Sig level mode
  5. Added message to Capacitance display when reactance is zero
  6. Tested with WinPCC-Sark100 V1.0.01_en_DH1KLM to verify backwards compatibility of Scan Raw output
+ 7. Dizzling offset now 10% of display frequency (was previously 1MHz)

 ## UI changes
 1. Display changes to match changes above